ItsiW/VILF/places/wiki-wiki.md

 phone: "+19293682794"
 ---

 They've got a pretty large vegan menu.
-I got the spicy miso ramen.
+I got the **spicy miso ramen**.
 It was pretty rich and not watery, fairly solid.
 But a ramen can only be so good when having it out of a plastic bowl in a depressing mall.